-In addition to being accredited by the Southern Association of Colleges and Schools, a number of programs are approved by various accrediting or licensing agencies:
+In addition to its overall accreditation by the Southern Association of Colleges and Schools, a number of programs are approved by various accrediting or licensing agencies:

-- The Automotive Systems Technology program is certified by the National Automotive Technicians Education Foundation (NATEF). - The Barbering program is approved by the North Carolina State Barbering Board. - The Basic Law Enforcement Training program is accredited by the North Carolina Criminal Justice Education and Training Standards Commission. - The Cosmetology program is approved by the North Carolina State Board of Cosmetic Arts. - The Dental Assisting program is accredited by the Commission on Dental Accreditation. - The Dental Hygiene program is accredited by the
+• The Automotive Systems Technology program is certified by the National Automotive Technicians Education Foundation (NATEF).

+• The Barbering program is approved by the North Carolina

+State Barbering Board.

+• The Basic Law Enforcement Training program is accredited by the North Carolina Criminal Justice Education and Training Standards Commission.

+• The Cosmetology program is approved by the North Carolina State Board of Cosmetic Arts.

+• The Dental Assisting program is accredited by the Commission on Dental Accreditation.

-Commission on Dental Accreditation.
+• The Dental Hygiene program is accredited by the Commission on Dental Accreditation.

-- The Machining Technology program is accredited by the National Institute for Metalworking Skills (NIMS). - The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education programs and the American Association of Medical Assistants. - The Nursing Education program is accredited by the North Carolina Board of Nursing. - The Polysomnography program is accredited by the Commission on Accreditation of Allied Health Education Programs. - The Radio Broadcasting program is approved by the Federal Communications Commission. - The Real Estate program is approved by the North Carolina Real Estate Commission. - The Veterinary Medical Technology program is accredited by the Committee on Veterinary Technician and Educational Activities of the AVMA.
+• The Machining Technology program is accredited by the National Institute for Metalworking Skills (NIMS).

+• The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education programs and the American Association of Medical Assistants.

+• The Nursing Education program is accredited by the North Carolina Board of Nursing.

+• The Polysomnography program is accredited by the Commission on Accreditation of Allied Health Education Programs.

+• The Radio Broadcasting program is approved by the Federal Communications Commission.

+• The Real Estate program is approved by the North Carolina Real Estate Commission.

+· The Veterinary Medical

+Technology program is accredited by the Committee on Veterinary Technician and Educational Activities of the AVMA.